nicohartto/cybersecuritybase-project/README.md

 2. Create few subscribers on the first-page
 3. Open up OWASP Zed Attack Proxy
 4. Do a quick scan of the site by using ZAP Spider
-5. Right-click http://localhost:8080 on the left, and select “Attack” => “Spider”
+5. Right-click http://localhost:8080 on the left, and select "Attack" => "Spider"
 6. Notice that application exposes endpoints /list and /list/${id}
 7. Open http://localhost:8080/list
 8. Notice that all subscriber data is visible